The Latest Update

 Which Cleveland Clinic locations are included?

-If we don’t reach a new agreement with Florida Blue, all Cleveland Clinic locations in Florida may be out of network as early as March 1, 2026.
+If we don’t reach a new agreement with Florida Blue, all Cleveland Clinic locations in Florida will be out of network as early as March 1, 2026.

 Will my upcoming appointment be impacted?

-Florida Blue will determine which services can continue to be covered at Cleveland Clinic facilities and with its providers.
-This may require prior authorization before you receive care.
-Cleveland Clinic’s patient financial advocates can help with prior authorization if needed.
+Florida Blue determines which services may continue to be covered at Cleveland Clinic facilities and with its providers.
+In some cases, you may need prior authorization before you get care.
+Cleveland Clinic’s patient financial advocates can help you with the prior authorization process if needed.

 What if I am admitted to Cleveland Clinic before the Florida Blue contract ends, but my hospital stay continues past that date?